susanBuck/notes/07_Git/00_Command_Line_Primer.md

 Look good?

-We've created a file, we've edited it, now lets delete it by running this command:
+We've created a file, we've edited it, now let's delete it by running this command:

 ```bash
 $ rm -i example.txt